agilesix/AgileSix.com/src/content/blog-posts/partner-spotlight-with-dr-andrey-ostrovsky.md

 ---
 templateKey: blogpost
 title: Partner Spotlight with Dr. Andrey Ostrovsky
-subtitle: Innovating Healthcare Policy for Health Equity with Dr. Andrey Ostrovsky
+subtitle: Innovating Healthcare Policy for Health Equity
 shortdescription: Health equity is a fundamental goal of healthcare policy, and achieving it requires significant policy changes that address the underlying social determinants of health.
 In this interview, and our first Agile Six